braintree/braintree-web-drop-in/DEVELOPMENT.md

         └── dev -> 1.0.0/
 ```

+`dist/gh-pages` contains the demo app and JSDocs that are published to gh-pages.

 `dist/npm` contains the pre-processed source files that are published to npm.

 `dist/web/` mirrors the structure of Drop-in assets available at https://assets.braintreegateway.com.